Industrial gas: Gas production technology

 In addition to the major gases produced by air separation and syngas reforming, the industry provides many other gases.
 Some gases are simply byproducts from other industries and others are sometimes bought from other larger chemical producers, refined and repackaged; although a few have their own production processes.
 Examples are hydrogen chloride produced by burning hydrogen in chlorine, nitrous oxide produced by thermal decomposition of ammonium nitrate when gently heated, electrolysis for the production of fluorine, chlorine and hydrogen, and electrical corona discharge to produce ozone from air or oxygen.

 Related services and technology can be supplied such as vacuum, which is often provided in hospital gas systems; purified compressed air; or refrigeration.
 Another unusual system is the inert gas generator.
-Some industrial gas companies may also supply related chemicals, particularly liquids such as bromine and ethylene oxide.
+Some industrial gas companies may also supply related chemicals, particularly liquids such as bromine, hydrogen fluoride and ethylene oxide.